 Dream jobs are for white people.
 I live in a scarcity driven economy.
 “No people of colour, except a handful of men, are making a living off writing in Canada,” someone I respect deeply once said in a workshop.
 It’s true.
 I’ve waited tables, served drinks, cleaned hotels rooms, and even had a few jobs on the sly.
 But the one thing I’ve never been professionally is a writer.
-Yes, I’ve sold stories, poems, and meditations as a “freelance” writer.
-I always had a day job, though.
-That sneaky, posturing thing many of us “professional” writers neglect to admit (and to the detriment of those who come behind us, in my opinion): That often writers are not paid a living-wage, and cannot sustain themselves off of their crafts from a few hundred dollars here and there (if their story doesn’t get slashed, that is).
-Many “professional” writers neglect to tell you about that trust fund, or their dad’s condo they stay at for free, or the plethora of other self-sustaining circumstances that fuel their craft.
+Yes, I’ve sold stories, poems, and meditations as a “freelance writer.”
+I’ve always had a day job, though.
+That sneaky, posturing thing many of us “professional writers” neglect to admit (and to the detriment of those who come behind us, in my opinion): that often writers are not paid a living-wage, and cannot sustain themselves off of their crafts from a few hundred dollars here and there (if their story doesn’t get slashed, that is).
+Many “professional writers” neglect to tell you about that trust fund, their dad’s condo that they stay at for free, or the plethora of other self-sustaining circumstances that fuel their craft.
 So, when I say I’ve never been a professional writer, I mean it in the same way a white cisgender man would probably says that he is a professional writer.
 I’m working on it, though.
 I swear.

 Anyways, I’ve never been a professional writer.
 That is, until now.

 When I started working in arts administration, I’m sure it seemed like I struggled to make my own bottom line.
 Because, while I do live in a scarcity driven economy, I also live in a gift-giving economy.
-Indigenous gatherings aren’t festivals, shows, or curations; they’re ceremony.
-My work is ceremony, a gathering of kin, new and old.
-Though it’s not laid out on a blanket or presented in a basket, as Chrystos has said, my work is a gift-giving ceremony and it’s not complete until you’ve taken every last bit.
+Indigenous gatherings aren’t festivals, shows, or curations—they’re ceremony.
+My work is ceremony, a gathering of kin both new and old.
+Though it’s not laid out on a blanket or presented in a basket, as Chrystos has would say: my work is a gift-giving ceremony and it’s not complete until you’ve taken every last bit.